HenryPenton/word-frequency/README.md

 To keep this library zero-dependency, the alphanumeric strings have been generated using Math.random.
 This means there is a miniscule chance that two non-unique strings get generated.

-If you wish to counter this, you may provide a random string generator in the settings, the only constraints are that the string is alphanumeric and lower case.
+If you wish to counter this, you may provide a random string generator in the config, the only constraints are that the string is alphanumeric and lower case.
 For instance this could be a lowercase uuid with the hyphens removed.

 ```javascript
 () => uuidv4().replace(/-/g, "");